bonkzwonil/mandelascii/README.md

 Python might not be the fairest benchmark (being one of the slowest mainstream languages ever), but the performance gap is still striking.

 #### C
-- Its 35% faster than C, without cflags,
+- 25% faster than C, without cflags

 - On par with `-O`.

-- almost 20% slower than C with `-O4` optimizations (70 to 59 seconds for 10 Million iterations)
+- almost 20% slower than C with `-O4` optimizations (70 to 59 seconds for 15 Billion iterations)

 Disassembly looks quite similar.
 Running Lisp inside SLIME/Emacs may have added a negligible overhead.

 ## ASCII Rendering
 ~600 fps with default settings in a standard terminal. -> Should be enough :)